Thursday, June 28, 2018

 Directions:

-2. Turn on the sautee function and saute for 5 minutes in 1/2 cup of vegetable broth ( stir frequently)
+2. Turn on the sautee function and saute for 5 minutes in 1/2 cup of vegetable broth (stir frequently)

 My notes and advice

-3I use the 6qt Instant Pot-Instant Pot DUO60 6 Qt 7-in-1 Multi-Use Programmable Pressure Cooker,
+3 I use this one -Instant Pot DUO60 6 Qt 7-in-1 Multi-Use Programmable Pressure Cooker, (affiliate link)

 Disclaimer: I am an affiliate for Amazon.
 If you click on a link on my blog and make a purchase, I will receive a very small compensation but at no cost to you.
 This helps me defray the cost of running a blog and allows me to continue to offer free content.
 Thank you for your support!